Tele-Fever: Reception

 The Tele-Fever was a weak console compared to other available consoles around its release time, but very cheap which made it attractive.
 The console was mostly sold as a budget item in Tchibo sections of discounters.

 Some people think the design of the Tele-Fever is quite appealing.

-The Tele-Fever is seen as an example for a console that contributed to the 1983 video game crash.
+The Tele-Fever is seen as an example of a console that contributed to the 1983 video game crash.

 Legacy

 In 2019, Tchibo released another console, the Retro-Mini-Spielekonsole, which is a 8-bit dedicated handheld game console that contains 153 pre-installed retro games and costs €14.99.
-It is basically a clone of Thumbs Up's Retro Arcade Games, Monsterzeug's Retro Arcade, Radbag's Retro Mini-Spielekonsole, ORB's spielesammlung Retro Pocket junior, and Karsten International's Arcade Game Portable Console, which was also released under the name Retro Pocket Spiele/Retro Pocket Games in Germany in a cooperation with Woolworth, promobo Retro Spielekonsole Tshirt.
+It is basically a clone of Thumbs Up's Retro Arcade Games, Monsterzeug's Retro Arcade, Radbag's Retro Mini-Spielekonsole, ORB's spielesammlung Retro Pocket junior, and Karsten International's Arcade Game Portable Console, which was also released under the name Retro Pocket Spiele/Retro Pocket Games in Germany in a cooperation with Woolworth.